Photo Library

 We love hosting events at OIRM!

-Take a look at our past events and remember to smile when you see the camera pointed at you!
+Take a peek at some of our past gatherings and don’t forget to flash a smile when you spot the camera next time!

-• We hosted our first fall homeschool class
+We kicked off our first fall homeschool session.

-• Down Home Southern Cooking regaled us with tomato recipes and a well received presentation on all things tomato related
+Down Home Southern Cooking wowed everyone with delicious tomato recipes and a fun, informative presentation.

-• The Fulbright family delighted us with stories about their family and the Miller School bell during our dedication
+The Fulbright family shared heartfelt stories about their family and the Miller School bell during our dedication.

-• We invited Girl Scouts from 3 states to learn about the great outdoors
+Girl Scouts from three states joined us to explore and learn about the great outdoors.

 Want to be part of the fun?
-Join us!
+Come join us!

 What happens when you mix students and ingredients?